-The default settings for the data logger allow it to communicate with a computer via USB or RS-232.
+The default settings for the data logger allow it to communicate with a computer via USB, RS-232, or Ethernet.
 For other communications methods or more complex applications, some settings may need adjustment.
 Settings can be changed through Device Configuration Utility or through data logger support software.